 A legal document that assigns authority to an agent to act on your behalf in specific matters as outlined by the document.
 A durable POA includes language that extends the authority to the agent to act on your behalf should you become mentally incompetent.

 A form of dementia that develops symptoms before the age of 65.
 In some cases, early-onset Alzheimer's disease has a genetic component and is related to a genetic mutation directly contributing to the disease, known as Familial Alzheimer's disease.

 Advocates for the elderly who specialize in legal matters affecting older individuals including estate planning, Social Security, Medicare/Medicaid, guardianship and the preparation of documents indicating advance directives and power of attorney.

-Frontotemporal dementia (FTD) is a disease that results in progressive damage to the temporal and/or frontal lobes of the brain.
-FTD causes a group of brain disorders that share clinical features and cause marked personality and behavior changes.
-Symptoms associated with atrophy of the frontal lobe are often misdiagnosed as mental illness.
+Advice, tips and support for caregivers assisting seniors diagnosed with frontotemporal dementia (FTD), a disease that results in progressive damage to the temporal and/or frontal lobes of the brain.
+FTD is marked by personality and behavior changes that are often misdiagnosed as mental illness.

-A compulsive urge to acquire large amounts of possessions and a persistent difficulty discarding or parting with them because of a perceived need to keep them.
-The condition was previously viewed as a manifestation of obsessive-compulsive disorder.
+Tips and information for caregivers and seniors who are dealing with hoarding behaviors; a compulsive urge to acquire large amounts of possessions and a persistent difficulty discarding or parting with them.

 A form of palliative care for terminally ill patients.
 A team oriented approach to end of life care that includes medical care, pain management, and emotional support for patients, their family, and caregivers.